Travel: Tips for People with Disabilities

 When booking flight or hotel room, ask for an accessible shuttle.

 Call the National Transit Hotline at 800-527-8279 for a list of local transit providers.
-Or, visit the Community Transportation Association.
+Or, visit the Community Transportation Association website.
 Paratransit services may provide door-to-door service, public buses or ride-sharing opportunities.

 Greyhound Bus – We are available to provide any requested assistance which is reasonable.
 The types of assistance that we are more frequently asked to provide involve boarding and de-boarding, luggage, transfers, and stowage and retrieval of wheeled mobility devices.
 This service is provided during transfers, meal and rest stops and other times as reasonably requested.
 We are happy to assist you whether you are traveling alone, using various wheeled mobility devices, or being accompanied by a service animal.